Akshi4162/webapi/README.md

 + **sellItem(itemIndex)**
-    This function allows the user to sell item(s) from the inventory.
+    This function allows the player to sell item(s) from the inventory.
      The `itemIndex` parameter specifies the index of the item to be sold and must be an integer.

 + **viewInventory()**